Al3grus/al3grus/README.md

-# 👋 Hi, I'm Al3grus

-**Junior Cybersecurity Professional | eJPT Certified**
+# 👋 Hi, I'm Al3grus, a **Junior Cybersecurity Professional | eJPT Certified**

-I'm a cybersecurity enthusiast with hands-on experience in cryptographic operations (Mastercard) and compliance/fraud detection (Binance).
-After working across blockchain, finance, and payment industries, I transitioned fully into cybersecurity through an intensive 6-month bootcamp and recently earned my **eJPT certification with a 97% score**.
+After working across blockchain, finance, and payment industries, I transitioned fully into cybersecurity through an intensive 6-month bootcamp and recently earned my eJPT certification with a 97% score.
 My background spans both offensive and defensive security — from penetration testing and vulnerability assessment to digital forensics and incident response.
 I'm driven by the challenge of securing critical systems and helping protect organizations across Europe.

 ## 🎯 What I'm Focused On